 An inclusive ethos, values for all and sharing our culture: Kingsmead assemblies are for everyone

-We focus on caring for ourselves, in mind, body and spirit.
+We focus on caring for our mind, body and spirit.
 People who are happy and value themselves are then able to bring happiness and value others as well as take good care of their environment and the natural world.
 Being useful and kind to ourselves includes working hard, developing curiosity and the interest in learning that leads to high achievement for everybody.
 It is also about our relationships with others, and how through our good character, our words and actions, we can enjoy happy friendships and relationships with everybody.

-Caring for the environment is one of the most important things children in the early 21st century need to know about and understand.
+Caring for our world is one of the most important things children in the early 21st century need to know about and understand.
 In Summer term we will use our learning about ourselves and others to consider the great issue of our age - biodiversity and climate change.
 Being useful and kind to planet Earth includes learning that consuming things and owning stuff doesn't equate to happiness - to ask for less and appreciate more.
 It is also about seeing us as part of the natural world - one species among many.
 One with great responsibility for the future of all life on Earth.

 the notion of everybody

 Our policy for Assemblies and Religious Education sets out what we do in school to make assemblies accessible to everyone.
 Our Prospectus and Curriculum document also give information about 'worship', religious education and assemblies.
 We have developed a policy and practice that enables people of all faiths and none to participate happily as we do not promote any religious belief or world view over any other.
 Parents do have the right to withdraw their child but for the overwhelming majority of assemblies, the vast majority of the time, all children are present and correct.
 Which is great.
-Great because if assemblies are worth doing they have value.
-Assemblies really are an important part of the day for bring classes, phases and the school together, sharing values, culture and so building a strong community where everyone is valued and everyone is welcome.
+Because assemblies really are an important part of the day for bringing us together, sharing values, culture and building a strong community where everyone is valued, everyone has a part to play.

 A fond farewell to year 6.
 Many of began their primary school education with us in Reception, 7 years ago.
 Many joined us in other year groups, especially when we expanded.
 Some joined only a year or so ago; everyone has left us wiser and a better school for their being here.